isl-org/Open3D/docs/tutorial/Basic/azure_kinect.rst

 ``LD_LIBRARY_PATH`` which are then used by ``dlopen`` when the Kinect library is loaded from the compiled module.

-For compile Open3D from source, you'll need to build and install K4A SDK manually.
+To compile Open3D from source, you'll need to build and install K4A SDK manually.
 However, at runtime, you'll still need to ensure the 18.04 copy of ``libstdc++.so`` and ``libdepthengine.so`` are visible from ``LD_LIBRARY_PATH``.